Overview of the Greek Language

 There are 24 letters in the Greek alphabet: 17 consonants and 7 vowels.
 It was adapted from the Phoenician alphabet approximately 3,000 years ago.
 Greek was the first alphabet to use letters for both consonants and vowel sounds: before that, only the consonants were written.
 Greek is currently written from left to right, just like English, although this wasn't always the case.
 In the beginning, it could be written from right to left, and even in alternating directions on each line!

 Greek has been a major influence on hundreds of languages.
 In English, approximately 12% of the words are derived from Greek.
 Did you know that the prefixes poly, chrono, auto, and micro are all taken from Greek?
 The suffixes phobia, meter, gram, and graph are also Greek in origin.
-The fact of the matter is that Greek forms the basis for thousands of terms used in mathematics, science, and technology.
+Greek forms the basis for thousands of terms used in mathematics, science, and technology.

 But watch out for Greek words that sound like English.
 If someone says, kaLO taXIdi, you will look foolish if you check your wallet for taxi fare: what they are saying is, Have a nice trip.
 And aheeDEEah in Greek is not an idea-- it is disgust!